zhangguanzhang/Dockerfile/vsftpd/README.md

 pasv_min_port=21100
 ```

-2) Create a container in active mode using the default user account, with a binded data directory:
+2) Create a container in active mode using your own user account, with a binded data directory:

 ```bash
 $ cat virtual_users.txt